SemionV/doryn/devlog.md

   * Setup pipeline for build and tests on windows
   * Setup pipeline for releases
   * Deploy assembled packages to some network storage

+**17.09.24**
+* Task done: Move generic components like EventHub system, Reflection/Serialization, etc to header only libraries, each per component/system

 **10.09.24**
 * Task done: Setup memory usage analysis with Valgrind